Chitranna Rice ( South Indian Recipes )

 5/5 stars 100% LIKED IT

-Chitranna is a very popular South Indian recipe, which is considered very auspicious and made on festival days as an offering to God.
-People don’t mind standing in long queues to get their share of Chitranna prasad at temples.
-Owing to the ease of making it and the convenience of being a one-dish meal, Chitranna Rice is a popular choice for packed lunches too.
-The only difference is that you can add onions when making it casually and without onions for prasad.
-This famous South Indian rice dish is made by tempering cooked rice with traditional ingredients like mustard, dals and peanuts, perking it up with onions and coconut, and flavouring it with lemon juice.
-The crunch of peanuts, the flakiness of coconut and the tang of lemon juice ensure a good balance of texture and taste.
+This famous South Indian rice dish, chitranna rice is made by tempering cooked rice with traditional ingredients like mustard, dals and peanuts, perking it up with onions and coconut, and flavouring it with lemon juice.
+The crunch of peanuts, the flakiness of coconut and the tang of lemon juice ensure a good balance of texture and taste in Karnataka chitranna rice.
 You will surely enjoy this easy and convenient recipe.

-- Heat the oil in a deep non-stick pan, add the mustard seeds, urad dal, chana dal and raw peanuts and sauté on a medium flame for 2 minutes.
+- To make chitranna rice, heat the oil in a deep non-stick pan, add the mustard seeds, urad dal, chana dal and raw peanuts and sauté on a medium flame for 2 minutes.

 - Add the dry red chillies and onions and saute on a medium flame for 1 minute.